 - For each outstanding bill you owe, enter a bill so you can track that payable

-- Enter an adjustment with the memo “opening balances”
+- Click on Journal Entries on the main menu, and enter an adjustment with the memo “opening balances”

 - For each bank account and cash, enter it’s current balance into the debit column

 - Calculate and categorize the value of the assets of your business and enter each category’s total value into the debit column

 - For each credit card, business loan, or line of credit carrying a balance you have, enter the amount owing into the credit column